maxalbright/AVLandAlgorithms/bst_avl_backtracking/README.md

 # Binary Search Trees, AVL Trees, and Backtracking

 ## Binary Search Tree (BST) Implementation
 bst.h is a templated binary search tree class which implements standard insertion, deletion, find, isBalanced, clear, and print methods.
-It promotes the predecessor node in deletion.
+It promotes the predecessor node in deletion. <br><br>

 ## AVL Tree Implementation
 avl.h is a templated avl tree class that derives from bst.h.
-It balances the tree after insertion and deletion.
+It balances the tree after insertion and deletion.  <br><br>

 ## Backtracking Algorithm